katungi/terminex/README.md

 #### Issues being worked on

-- Resizing Isues on linux,
+- Resizing Issues on linux,
 - Building a custom prompt for uniformity,
 - Adding mouse events,
 - Adding a menu